ProyectoPIONERA/automap/README.md

 ## License

-> **Note**: License information to be added.
-Please check the repository or contact the authors for current licensing terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.